Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems

-We will discuss the solution of these two types matrix inequalities in the more general situation of non-minimal systems in Section~\ref{sec:lyaric}.
-Based on these results we will then construct explicit transformations from of a general LTI system (minimal or not) to port-Hamiltonian form (\ref{FullPHSys}) in Section~\ref{sec:suff}.
+{ This paper is organized as follows.
+In Section~\ref{sec:lyaric} we discuss the solution of the Lyapunov and Riccati matrix inequalities in the general situation of non-minimal systems and for the case that the symmetric part of $\bD$ is not invertible in Section~\ref{sec:suff}.
+We recall previous results and present numerical procedures to construct explicit transformations mapping a general linear time-invariant system to a port-Hamiltonian form (\ref{FullpHSys}) in Section~\ref{sec:numerical}.}